revbayes/revbayes.github.io/tutorials/divrate/modules/branch_specific_bds.md

 ```
 Next, we need a rate parameter for the rate-shifts events.
 We do not
 have much prior information about this rate but we can provide some
 realistic ranges.
-For example, we can specify a mean rate so that the
+For example, we can specify a uniform distribution that the
-resulting number of expected rate-shift events is 2 (as specified in our
-global variable `EXPECTED_NUM_EVENTS`).
-Furthermore, we can say that
-the 95% prior ranges exactly one order of magnitude.
-We achieve all this
-by specifying a lognormal prior distribution with mean
-`ln(EXPECTED_NUM_EVENTS/tree_length )` and standard deviation of `H`.
+goes from 0 to 100 expected events.
 Remember that this is only possible if the tree is known and not
 estimated simultaneously because only if the tree is do we also know the
 tree length.
 As usual for rate parameter, we apply a scaling move to the
 `event_rate` variable.
 ```
-event_rate ~ dnLognormal( ln( EXPECTED_NUM_EVENTS/tree_length ), H)
+event_rate ~ dnUniform(0.0, 100.0/tree_length)
-moves[mvi++] = mvScale(event_rate,lambda=1,tune=true,weight=5)
+event_rate.setValue(EXPECTED_NUM_EVENTS/tree_length)
+moves.append( mvScale(event_rate, lambda=1, tune=true, weight=2.0) )
 ```
-Additionally, we need a parameter for the category of the process at
+Additionally, we need a parameter for probability that the process starts at the root in any of the diversification-rate categories.
-root.
-We use a uniform prior distribution on the indices 1 to $N^2$
+We use a uniform/equal prior distribution on the diversification-rate categories.
-since we do not have any prior information in which rate category the
-process is at the root.
-The move for this random variable is a random
-integer walk because the random variable is defined only on the indices
-(i.e., with real number).
 ```
-root_category ~ dnUniformNatural(1,NUM_RATE_CATEGORIES)
-moves[mvi++] = mvRandomIntegerWalk(root_category,weight=1)
+rate_cat_probs <- simplex( rep(1, NUM_RATE_CATEGORIES) )
 ```

 {% aside Shifts in the Extinction Rate %}